aliannejadi/ClariQ/README.md

 ### `top10k_docs_dict.pkl.tar.gz`
 `top10k_docs_dict.pkl.tar.gz` is a `dict` consisting of a `list` of document ID's for a given `topic_id`.
 In case one plans to use the contents of a document in their model, and does not have access to ClueWeb09 or ClueWeb12 data collections, this `dict` is useful for having the list of top 10,000 documents as an initial ranking.
 The participants can use this list for two purposes:

 * To get access to the full text of the documents listed in this `dict`.
-For this, we suggest using the [ChatNoir](http://chatnoir.eu)'s API [2].
+For this, we suggest using the [ChatNoir](http://chatnoir.eu)'s API[^2].
 Upon request, we provide the participants with an API key, using which they can get access by providing a document's ID.
 Sample codes will be added soon.
 **Note**: The ClueWeb document ID should be translated into a UUID used by [ChatNoir](http://chatnoir.eu).
-ChatNoir provides a simple Java script for this purpose: [https://github.com/chatnoir-eu/webis-uuid](https://github.com/chatnoir-eu/webis-uuid).
+ChatNoir provides a simple JavaScript for this purpose: [https://github.com/chatnoir-eu/webis-uuid](https://github.com/chatnoir-eu/webis-uuid).
 More information on how to use `ChatNoir`'s API: [https://www.chatnoir.eu/doc/api/#retrieving-full-documents](https://www.chatnoir.eu/doc/api/#retrieving-full-documents)
 * Get a pre-build index to re-run document retrieval.
 We advise the participants to contact us if they require access to pre-build index files to re-run document retrieval.
 We recommend viewing the `QL.py` in [Qulac](https://github.com/aliannejadi/qulac)'s repository for more information on how the pre-build index files could be used.

 ## ClariQ Evaluation Script
 We provide an evaluation script, called `clariq_eval_tool.py` to evaluate submitted runs.
 We strongly recommend participants to evaluate their models on the `dev` set using this script before submitting their runs. `clariq_eval_tool.py` can be used to evaluate three subtasks:

-* **Predicting clarification need:** A submitted run would be evaluated against the true labels.
+* **Predicting clarification need:** A submitted run would be evaluated against the gold labels.
 Precision, recall, and F1-measure would be reported.
 * **Question relevance:** Recall@k would be reported for this task.
 Among the top k results, we would measure the model's performance in terms of retrieving the maximum number of relevant questions to a topic.
 Relevant questions are listed in `train.tsv` and `dev.tsv` for each topic.
 * **Document relevance:** As mentioned earlier, we also evaluate the quality of the predictions in terms of how they affect document retrieval performance.
 To evaluate this, we select the top-ranked question and measure how much it would affect the performance of document retrieval after being asked and answered.
 The performance would be reported in P@k, nDCG@k, and MRR@100.